Society of Independent Brewers

-The Society of Independent Brewers (formerly the Small Independent Brewers Association, or SIBA) is an organization representing the interests of independent breweries in the UK.
+The Society of Independent Brewers and Associates (formerly the Small Independent Brewers Association, or SIBA) is an organisation representing the interests of independent breweries in the UK.
 Founded in 1980, it was intended to fight the pub-tie system, under which large brewers owned 80% of the UK's pubs.
 It changed its name in 1995 to reflect the changing aspirations of its members, but retained its original acronym.

 History

 Peter Austin was the prime mover in establishing SIBA, and was the group's first chairman.
 Under his leadership, SIBA campaigned for 21 years for a progressive beer duty system, where smaller breweries would pay less tax on their products, to be introduced in the UK.
-Such a system was eventually adopted by then-Chancellor Gordon Brown.
+Such a system was eventually adopted in 2002 by then-Chancellor Gordon Brown.

 Current status

 With growing credibility and campaigning success, SIBA has come to represent the broad spectrum of the UK independent brewing sector.
 There is no longer a ceiling on membership and SIBA.